 Effects of Bankruptcy

 The effects of Bankruptcy can be wide ranging.
-How they impact you will depend on your personal circumstances.
+How it impacts you personally will depend on your circumstances.

 - How long will you be bankrupt?